survivejs/react-book/manuscript/01_webpack_compared.md

 It is possible to achieve some of these tasks with other tools.
 The problem is that it would definitely take a lot more work to pull off.
 In Webpack, it's a matter of configuration.
 Note that HMR is available in Browserify via [livereactload](https://github.com/milankinen/livereactload), so it's not a feature that's exclusive to Webpack.

 All these smaller features add up.
-Surprisingly you can get many things done out of the box.
+Surprisingly, you can get many things done out of the box.
 And if you are missing something, there are loaders and plugins available that allow you to go further.
 Webpack comes with a significant learning curve.
 Even still, it's a tool worth learning, given it saves so much time and effort over the long term.

 To get a better idea how it compares to some other tools, check out [the official comparison](https://webpack.github.io/docs/comparison.html).